yaakovbeiss-zz/Imagest/docs/README.md

 Objective: Account users can post content that can be viewed.

-Phase 4: Tags (1 day)
+Phase 4: Comments (1 day)

-Objective: Notes can be tagged with multiple tags, and tags are searchable.

-Phase 5: Allow Complex Styling in Notes (1 day, W2 Th 6pm)

-Objective: Allow rich text editing of notes.
+Objective: Users can comment on posts.

+Phase 5: Upvote/Downvote

+Objective: Allow users to upvote and downvote posts.

-Phase 6: - Pagination / infinite scroll for Notes Index (1 day, W2 F 6pm)
+Phase 6: - Search Bar

-Objective: Add infinite scroll to Notes Index
+Objective: Allow users to search posts

 Bonus Features (TBD)

- Search notes by content
+ Search posts by description
- Set reminders on notes
- Changelogs for Notes
- Multiple sessions
+ Infinite Scroll
+ Comments can include pics and gifs